Meteor-Community-Packages/meteor-collection2/README.md

 ### index

-If you want to ensure a MongoDB index for a specific field you can use the `index` option:
+Use the `index` option to ensure a MongoDB index for a specific field:

 ```js
 {